-- Members can currently apply to continue their income protection cover in their Personal Plus account when they leave their Telstra Group employer.
+- Members can currently apply to continue their Income Protection cover in their Personal Plus account when they leave their Telstra Group employer.

-- While this offer continues to remain open for 120 days from the date of ceasing employment with their Telstra Group employer, the requirement for their new employer to pay a superannuation guarantee (SG) contribution into their Personal Plus account has been extended to 180 days of ceasing employment.
+- While this offer continues to remain open for 120 days from the date of ceasing employment with their Telstra Group employer, the requirement for their new employer to pay a superannuation guarantee contribution into their Personal Plus account has been extended to 180 days of ceasing employment.

-Cooling off periods and reinstatement
+Cooling off periods and recommencement of cover